BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 ### [Examples of Molecules]()

-Molecules, being made up of Atoms, tend to be a little more specific in usage but (and this is of course also design dependant) they should also still be reusable is areas throughout the site.
+Molecules, being made up of Atoms, tend to be a little more specific in usage, but (and this is of course also design dependant) they should also still be reusable in areas throughout the site.
 Below is an example atom `ImageWithOverlay` that overlays some text onto an image.
 It doesn't have much in the way of specific styling besides positioning the text.

 Below that is a molecule `BannerImage` that composes `ImageWithOverlay` to create a banner designed specifically to be added at the start of content, flush with the top & side margins of its parent element.